nageshsinghc4/Face-generation-GAN/README.md

 # Face-generation-GAN
 Our objective is to create a model capable of generating realistic human images that do not exist in reality.
+(In future, I will upload a number of use cases on GAN and its variants).

 You heard it right!!!!!!